 a) Prescribed burns – Bhejane Trust plans to work with the ZPWMA to provide a framework for a rotational burning management plan to ensure the vitality of the vleis in Robins Sector.

 b) Assessment of game water supplies – We plan to undertake a full assessment of the Robins game water situation, to see which further old water points can be reviatalised, and to assess the requirement for potential new borehole/game water sites.
 This will serve to further spread the elephant population for the benefit of the environment.
 For 2018 we have two windmills to be installed at Dandari, plus two solar pumps (thanks to WEZ) to install at Njekwa and Mbhejane Pans, we plan to drill a new borehole at Mbhejane Pan, we are installing a small domestic solar pump to service Deteema picnic site.

-c) Revamping viewing platforms – Bhejane Trust hopes to refurbish the viewing platforms at Big Toms, Little Toms, Deteema and Crocodile Pools, which have been neglected and fallen into disarray.
-They are hoping to get donor funding for this project.
+c) Revamping viewing platforms – Bhejane Trust hopes to refurbish the viewing platforms at Little Toms, Deteema and Crocodile Pools, which have been neglected and fallen into disarray.